kabelwerk/sdk-react-native/docs/KabelwerkTheme.md

 ### `spacingBase`

 The base spacing used for margins and paddings, e.g. the padding of a chat message.
 The default value is 8.

+### `borderRadius`

+The border radius of certain components, e.g. the chat message component.
+The default is not to have rounded borders.

 ## See also